daniel-sec/SiemHomeLab/README.md

 <br />

 <h2>Project Hurdles and Outcome</h2>
 Unfortunately, this project did not succeed as intended.
 While I successfully generated security events on the Kali VM, the logs were not successfully forwarded to the SIEM for analysis.
 This failure in log transmission prevented me from further analyzing the security events within the SIEM environment.
-Although the project wasn't entirely successful, it gave me valuable first-hand experience in setting up a SIEM for the first time, helping me understand the foundational steps and challenges involved.
+Although the project wasn't entirely successful, it gave me valuable first-hand experience in trying to set up a SIEM for the first time, helping me understand the foundational steps and challenges involved.
 <br />

 <h2>Languages and Utilities Used</h2>